-15h30-17h00 CAG SYMPOSIUM Monitoring Disease Activity in IBD Marquette/Jolliet Learning Objectives: At the end of this session participants will be able to: 1.
-Recognize the role of patient experience and identify the utility of patient report approaches disease activity in patients with IBD. in the assessment of 2.
-Identify the operating characteristics of serum and fecal inflammatory biomarkers for assess activity in patients with IBD. ment of disease 3.
-Determine the role of endoscopic and radiologic evaluation in the assessment of disease ac IBD. tivity in patients with Co-Chairs: Waqqas Afif, McGill University and Charles Bernstein, University of Manitoba Stress, Clinical Symptoms and Patient Report in the Assessment of Disease Activity in IBD Lesley Graff, University of Manitoba Serum and Stool Markers in the Assessment of Disease Activity in IBD Edward Loftus, Mayo Clinic, Rochester Radiology and Endoscopy in the Assessment of Disease Activity in IBD Talat Bessissow, McGill University Panel Discussion/Cases - CAG co-developed this program with AbbVie to achieve scientific integrity, objectivity and balance - 15h30-17h00 CASL SYMPOSIUM Optimizing Fatty Liver Outcomes Duluth Learning Objectives: At the end of this session participants will be able to: 1.
-Evaluate the evidence base for current fatty liver treatments.
-2. Recognize the role of non-medical management for nonalcoholic steatohepatitis.
-3. Appreciate that fatty liver is more than a liver disease.
-Co-Chairs: Melanie Beaton, Western University and Saumya Jayakumar, University of Calgar у Treatment Options for NAFLD: Current and practical management considerations for your p Rohit Loomba, University of California, San Diego ractice Bariatric Surgery for NAFLD Bandar Al-Judaibi, Western University Extrahepatic Complications of NAFLD Keyur Patel, University of Toronto 17h00-17h30 MCKENNA RECEPTION Le Grand Sa Ion/Hochelagas 1-3 17h30-18h30 RD MCKENNA MEMORIAL LECTURE Working on the Barrier Johan Söderholm, Linköping University - Introduction by Derek M ^o Kay Marquette/Jolliet Immediately preceding the McKenna Lecture there will be a short presentation of the Canadian Gastroenterology Fellows (CAGF) inducted for 2016.
-CAGF is an esteemed honour for CAG me demonstrated long-term commitment to the Association and to furthering the goals of advancing practice and GI research in Canada embers who have
+CAG SYMPOSIUM Monitoring Disease Activity in IBD Marquette/Jolliet

+- 1. Recognize the role of patient experience and identify the utility of patient report approaches in the assessment of disease activity in patients with IBD. - Identify the operating characteristics of serum and fecal inflammatory biomarkers for assessment of disease activity in patients with IBD. - 3.
+Determine the role of endoscopic and radiologic evaluation in the assessment of disease activity in patients with IBD.

+Co-Chairs: Waggas Afif, McGill University and Charles Bernstein, University of Manitoba

+- Stress, Clinical Symptoms and Patient Report in the Assessment of Disease Activity in IBD Lesley Graff, University of Manitoba - Serum and Stool Markers in the Assessment of Disease Activity in IBD Edward Loftus, Mayo Clinic, Rochester - Radiology and Endoscopy in the Assessment of Disease Activity in IBD Talat Bessissow, McGill University - Panel Discussion/Cases - CAG co-developed this program with AbbVie to achieve scientific integrity, objectivity and balance -

-18h30-20h00
+CASL SYMPOSIUM Optimizing Fatty Liver Outcomes

+- 1. Evaluate the evidence base for current fatty liver treatments. - 2.
+Recognize the role of non-medical management for nonalcoholic steatohepatitis. - 3.
+Appreciate that fatty liver is more than a liver disease.

+Co-Chairs: Melanie Beaton, Western University and Saumya Jayakumar, University of Calgary

+- Treatment Options for NAFLD: Current and practical management considerations for your practice Rohit Loomba, University of California, San Diego - Bariatric Surgery for NAFLD Bandar Al-Judaibi, Western University - Extrahepatic Complications of NAFLD Keyur Patel, University of Toronto

+MCKENNA RECEPTION

+RD MCKENNA MEMORIAL LECTURE Working on the Barrier Johan Söderholm, Linköping University - Introduction by Derek McKay

+Immediately preceding the McKenna Lecture there will be a short presentation of the Canadian Association of Gastroenterology Fellows (CAGF) inducted for 2016.
+CAGF is an esteemed honour for CAG members who have demonstrated long-term commitment to the Association and to furthering the goals of advancing gastroenterology practice and GI research in Canada